-You can view and manage all your project's API keys in the APIs & Services > Credentials panel in the Google Cloud console.
+You can view and manage all your project's API keys in the APIs & Services > Credentials panel in the Google Cloud Console.

 You can also find which API key is automatically matched to a Firebase App in the following places.
-By default, all of your project's Firebase Apps for the same platform (iOS vs Android vs Web) will use the same API key.
+By default, all of your project's Firebase Apps for the same platform (Apple vs Android vs Web) will use the same API key.

 , in the